 In our town the local park puts on a huge light display and $10 gets you a sticker on your vehicle so you can enjoy the show as much as you want all season long.

 There are free options as well though.
-Certain neighborhoods are known to have the certain someone that goes over the top at decorating their home in lights and driving by is free.
+Certain neighborhoods are known to have a certain someone that goes over the top at decorating their home in lights and driving by is free.
 A great way to find out about such hidden free gems is to ask around–put a shout out to your local Facebook friends.

 4. Christmas Movie Night